 The different sections of this article have been assembled into the following table of contents.

 IUI step by step

 As one shall see in the video below, the intrauterine insemination process includes the stages of ovarian stimulation, semen collection, lab processing of the semen sample, and finally insemination per se.

 This stage can last up to 10 to 12 days.
 It involves the administration of gonadotropins in small doses through an injection.

 It is also important to control the number of follicles that are expected to be obtained in order to avoid a multiple pregnancy.
-Follicular ripening can be monitored by means of a transvaginal ultrasound and an estradiol test.
-In case too many follicles are developed, chances for more than one ovum being fertilized increase.
-However, even though no fertility problems are detected, the ovarian cycle is also stimulated for several reasons:
+Follicular maturation can be monitored by means of a transvaginal ultrasound and an estradiol test.

 Semen collection and preparation

 The semen sample is collected on the same day when insemination is going to be performed.
 Samples are obtained through masturbation after a period of sexual abstinence of between 3 to 5 days.

 After the sperm is collected, it is processed using a technique called sperm capacitation.
 The goal is to concentrate the maximum number of high-quality sperm possible in a single sample.
 By doing this, immotile sperm are removed, along with the dead and seminal plasma.